-Validation Specialist: Someone who performs the information verification duties specified by the Baseline Requirements.
+Validation Specialist: Someone who performs the information verification duties specified by this CPS.

 Validity Period: The period of time measured from the date when the Certificate is issued until the Expiry Date.

 WebTrust Program for CAs: The then-current version of the AICPA/CICA WebTrust Program for Certification Authorities.